neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/explanation.md

 ## How do TX-typed Interchain Queries work?

 The meaning of a TX Interchain Query is to get a secured subscription on transactions happening on a remote chain from a smart contract.
-Such a secured access is based on:
+Such a subscription is based on:
 - transaction execution [events](https://docs.cosmos.network/v0.50/learn/advanced/events) emission.
 In a word, events are structured logs of actions that take place within the blockchain;
 - [tx_search](https://docs.cometbft.com/v0.38/app-dev/indexing-transactions#querying-transactions-events) RPC.
 This RPC allows to search for transactions based on events they emit.